 Leading Trauma and Surgical Care

 Dr Raj's main clinical interests lie with the management of complex polytrauma patients and the use of novel endovascular techniques in their management.
 He is also interested in the development of national and regional trauma systems, trauma epidemiology and the psychosocial effects of trauma.
-He is the current head of the Trauma Service in NUH, and also leads the National University Centre for Trauma.
-He is also the director of the Surgical High Dependency Unit, a multi-specialty critical care unit focusing on acutely ill surgical patients.
+He is the current head of the Trauma Service in Department of Surgery, and the Director of the Surgical High Dependency Unit, a multi-specialty critical care unit focusing on acutely ill surgical patients in NUH.

 He is also interested in the development of national and regional trauma systems, trauma epidemiology and the psychosocial effects of trauma.
 He is currently also the Clinical Director of the National Trauma Unit, with the Ministry of Health and was appointed Vice President of the Asian Collaboration of Trauma, a society of Asia's trauma fraternity in 2022.